oceanhackweek/ohw23_proj_drone_georef/README.md

 # ohw23_proj_drone_georef
-We aim to develop a workflow to match drone images with a satellite grid
+We aim to develop a workflow to match drone images with a satellite grid.